Marceillo/eco-shave/README.md

 ## Future Marketing Ideas

-* Implement more free social medai sites such as tik-tok. instagram ect.
+* Implement more free social media sites such as tik-tok. instagram ect.
 * I would like to do some online instruction videos for the brand on how to use the products.

 # User Experience UX